alsjeblaft/radio-gaga/README.md

 * `npm run preview:browser` builds a js pack, starts koa static, opens browser
 * check _.env.sample_ for env vars

+For android enable "usb debugging" and "unknown sources".
+Run `npm run preview:android` to upload the app directly to the device.

+If you want to upload the apk manually, then disable the "usb debugging" mode.

 ## release

+1. First build the apk: `npm run build:android`, this will create an unsigned apk in dist.
-Symlink or copy your _release-key.keystore_ into the _config_ folder.
+2. Symlink or copy your _release-key.keystore_ into the _config_ folder.
 Create a key with `keytool -genkey -v -keystore ./config/release-key.keystore -alias alias_name -keyalg RSA -validity 10000` if you don't have one so far.

-Run `npm run release:android`, if you have the keystore file in place, jdk properly installed - this should create a signed and an unsigned binary in the dist folder.
+3. Run `npm run release:android`, if you have the keystore file in place, jdk properly installed - this should create a signed binary in the dist folder.

-So far the release drafting has to be done manually on github.
+4. So far the release drafting has to be done manually on github.
 Do not forget to upload the signed apk as a binary release.

 ## stations